 - Typically, a homeowner or business is responsible for slip and fall injuries caused by poorly maintained sidewalks adjacent to its property.
 Some California cities have enacted a law shifting responsibility for sidewalks from private homeowners to municipalities, so a personal injury claim may need to follow special steps.

 If you mistake a public setting for private property, you may fail to follow the proper procedure for filing a claim and be barred from pursuing compensation.
 Speak with a personal injury lawyer to be sure a claim is followed according to the right procedure.

 Deadlines for filing claims against the government

 All personal injury lawsuits must be filed within the statute of limitations.
 Slip and fall cases against private property owners must be filed within two years of the injury unless an exception, like the age of the plaintiff, extends it.
 However, slip and fall lawsuits against the government follow shorter deadlines, and the deadlines are different for a slip and fall on city property, state property, or federal property.

-California has adopted the Tort Claims Act, which can affect claims for slip and fall accidents in schools, in state government buildings, in state parks, and on other state government property.
-Under the California Tort Claims Act, an injured party has six months from the accident to report a personal injury claim via an administrative claim using a government-supplied form.
+California has adopted the Tort Claims Act (Gov. Code, § 810 et seq.), which can affect claims for slip and fall accidents in schools, in state government buildings, in state parks, and on other state government property.
+Under the California Tort Claims Act, an injured party has six months from the accident to report a personal injury claim against the state government via an administrative claim using a government-supplied form.
 The State Board of Control must respond within 45 days and then the injury victim has six months from the response to file a lawsuit.